neuralmagic/sparseml/integrations/dbolya-yolact/README.md

     --config yolact_darknet53_config
 ```

-To prevent conversion of a QAT(Quantization Aware Training) Graph to a
+To prevent conversion of a QAT (Quantization-Aware Training) Graph to a
 Quantized Graph, pass in the `--no-qat` flag:

 ```bash